kubernetes/kubernetes/docs/user-guide/sharing-clusters.md

 $ export $KUBECONFIG=path/to/other/.kube/config
 ```

-Detailed examples and explanation of `kubeconfig` loading/merging rules can be found in [kubeconfig-file.md](kubeconfig-file.md).
+Detailed examples and explanation of `kubeconfig` loading/merging rules can be found in [kubeconfig-file.md](kubeconfig-file.md).<!-- TAG IS_VERSIONED -->

 <!-- BEGIN MUNGE: GENERATED_ANALYTICS -->